 Must Be Added Manually

 Dichlor chlorine can’t be added via drip-feed as other types of chlorine, such as trichlor tablets.
 This means additional work for you, the pool owner.
-Automated choices might make your pool maintenance easier, but you can always use one of my calculators to figure out how much chlorine to add to your pool.
+Automated choices might make your pool maintenance easier, but you can always use one of my calculators to determine how much chlorine to add to your pool.

 Priced Higher Than Some Types of Chlorine